ITensor/website/docs/book/trg.md

 The above drawing is of a lattice of 32 Ising spins (recall that the spins live on the tensor indices).
-The indices at the edges of this square wrap around in a periodic fashion because the energy was defined to use periodic boundary conditions.
+The indices at the edges of this square wrap around in a periodic fashion because the energy function was defined using periodic boundary conditions.

 ## The TRG Algorithm